 Shortly before Jackson’s release from the Eagles, NJ.com published a story discussing Jackson’s alleged gang connections.
 Jackson refuted that report.

-Smith said the NFLPA will examine whether the Eagles leaked comments or misinformation to the media about Jackson, who signed a three-year contract with the Redskins on Wednesday.
+Smith said the NFLPA will examine whether the Eagles leaked comments or misinformation to the media about Jackson, who signed a three-year contract with the Washington Football Team on Wednesday.
 That deal is worth $24 million, including $16 million guaranteed, according to league sources.